scala-network/Lets-Tip-Me/README.md

-# Stellite Funding Platform
+# Torque Funding Platform

-Funding platform for the Stellite Blockchain.
+Funding platform for the Torque Blockchain.

-In the future it can extend to all types of funding and connect to StellitePay.
+In the future it can extend to all types of funding.

 # How To (Temporary)